angela1C/Programming-and-Scripting-Project/README.md

 ### The Iris data set and machine learning
 The Iris dataset appears in many text books and tutorials related to statistical and machine learning.
 Statistical learning is a set of tools for modelling and understanding complex data sets.
 Machine learning is about learning from data and while it is often associated with artificial intelligence, it is also used in  areas such as image and voice recognition, natural language processing and many other areas.
 Machine learning is about learning some properties of a data set and then testing those properties against another data set.

 [scikit-learn](https://scikit-learn.org/stable/index.html) is a machine learning package in python that actually uses the Iris dataset in its demonstrations.
-Scikit learn provides some information about machine learning and outlines how in general a [machine learning problem](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting)
+Scikit- learn provides some information about machine learning and outlines how in general a [machine learning problem](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting)
 >considers a set of n samples of data and then tries to predict properties of unknown data.
 If each sample is more than a single number and, for instance, a multi-dimensional entry (aka multivariate data), it is said to have several attributes or features.

 The Iris data set is a relatively small multi-variate data set containing of only 150 rows and 5 fields or variables in columns.
 Each observation in the Iris data set consists of a four dimensional array of numerical measurements and a single categorical class of iris species to which it belongs and represents one instance of an iris plant or flower.

 Machine learning uses some algorithm or other to solve the classification or prediction problem.
 An algorithm takes inputs and produces some outputs.
-The machine learning task that is generally applied to the Iris data set is classification.
+The machine learning task that is generally applied to the Iris data set is *classification*.
 A classification algorithm applied to the Iris data set might take in the features of some observations and output the class to which the observation is more likely to belong to.
-The objective of classification would be to classify or predict the class label of a new instance of an Iris flower (from outside the data set) - ie  the class or species to which it belongs.
+The objective of classification would be to classify or predict the class label of a new instance of an Iris flower (from outside the data set) to the class or species to which it belongs.
 Each of the rows in the Iris dataset is an observation or a data point while each column holds a variable or feature.
 The Iris dataset contains more than two possible classes and therefore is considered a multi-class classification problem.

 Each observation in the  Iris data set represents one instance of an iris plant or flower.
 Each observation belongs to one class of three possible classes and these labels are provided in the data set.
 This is an example of *supervised learning* where the data comes with additional attributes that we want to predict.
 Supervised learning can be either a *classification* problem where the samples belong to two or more classes and we learn from already labeled data how to predict the class of the unlabeled data or a *regression* problem where the desired output consists of one or more continuous variables.
 There are many tools or algorithms in supervised learning that can be used to predict an outcome from a data set such as logistic regression, linear discriminant analysis, classification trees, support vector machines and many more.
 Some classification algorithms are based on nearest neighbour, where an observation might be assigned to a class based on its proximity to another observation.

-In *Unsupervised learning* the training data consists of a set of inputs without any corresponding target values or labels.
+In *Unsupervised learning*, the training data consists of a set of inputs without any corresponding target values or labels.
 One of the goals of unsupervised learning is to discover groups or *clusters* of similar examples within the data.
 It is also used to determine the distribution of data within the input space, known as density estimation, or to project the data from a high-dimensional space down to two or three dimensions for the purpose of visualization.

 Unsupervised learning tends to be more subjective as there is no simple goal for the analysis, such as prediction of a response.
 Unsupervised learning is often performed as part of an exploratory data analysis.